Well, the New York Times out with a bogus story today that the forged ballots were pouring into Iraq.

 Most of them say they feel safe and a growing majority supports democracy.

-This, according to an intriguing ABC news poll.
+This according to an intriguing ABC News poll.

-Most Iraqis also want U.S. forces to stay until security is better, uh, even though they don't like being occupied.
+Most Iraqis also want U.S. forces to stay until security is better, even though they don't like being occupied.

-Twenty-six percent say now, another nineteen percent say after the new government takes office.
+Another 19% say after the new government takes office.

-But a bigger number, fifty-two percent, want U.S. troops to stay, and that includes thirty-one percent who say uh stay until security is restored, fifteen percent who say stay until the Iraqi security forces can operate on their own, and five percent who say stay even longer.
+15% who say stay until the Iraqi security forces can operate on their own, and 5% who say stay even longer.

-So they're realists about it, and I think that's where this uh uh uh don't like being occupied aspect of the poll enters into it.
+And I think that's where this don't like being occupied aspect of the poll enters into it.

 And I sit here and this is nothing new.